SAIL of Greenville

 Classics: 1:10 pm

-Electronic Timing System is used, so no watches will be needed.
+Electronic Timing System is used.
 Alternate Timers need to report and be on stand by.
 All timers must be experienced and trained.

 Championships AM: 8:20 am